A recapitulation of that is seid; and how it was shewid to hir generally for all. Eighth chapter.

 And inasmuch as you love God better,

-it is of more value to you than to me.
+it is more value to you than to me.

-I say this not to them that are wise,
+I speak not to them that are wise,

 but I say it to you that are simple